How to reduce 3MCPD and GE, palm oil contaminants, during processing

 - Where and how to reduce chloride content to minimize 3MCPD formation?

 - How to fit in 3MCPD and GE mitigation into an existing site?

 - How to choose between the available GE mitigation options?

 - How to prepare for stricter regulations of the maximum content of these contaminants the future?

 Alfa Laval also has a long tradition of supplying flexible and reliable deodorization technology for GE mitigation.
-Since the 1960s, the company has been building upon a upward trajectory with novel ways to addressing today’s challenges.
+Since the 1960s, the company has been building upon an upward trajectory with novel ways to address today’s challenges.
 Alfa Laval PalmFlex refining is the most recent innovation in deodorizing technology, which outperforms standard systems, significantly improving the quality of refined, bleached and deodorized palm oil.

-Alfa Laval solutions not only reduce 3-MCPD and GE from refined palm oil, but also help minimize yield loss.
+Alfa Laval solutions not only reduce 3MCPD and GE from refined palm oil but also help minimize yield loss.
 Our reliable energy-efficient, low-maintenance solutions deliver top performance, operating reliability and premium quality.
-This translates into low total cost of ownership and true peace of mind.
+This translates into a low total cost of ownership and true peace of mind.